 Tesla also pioneered the development of long-range radio-wave transmissions, but failed to demonstrate his innovations publicly and was scooped by Giuglielmo Marconi, who successfully sent wireless messages across the Atlantic in 1902.
 The US patent office credited Marconi as the inventor of radio – a decision overturned in Tesla’s favour in 1943.

-Official recognition was something that eluded Tesla throughout his career.
-In 1915 the Nobel committee considered awarding their science prize jointly to Tesla and Thomas Edison, but abruptly changed their minds on discovering that the pair were too vain to share it.
+Official recognition eluded Tesla throughout his career.
+In 1915 the Nobel committee considered awarding their science prize jointly to Tesla and Thomas Edison, but changed their minds on discovering that the pair were too vain to share it.
 Tesla’s failure to capitalize on his inventions owed a lot to his secretive nature.
 His habit of announcing discoveries without providing any supporting evidence led many to see him as a crank.
-During his period at Colorado Springs, he claimed to have received signals from outer space, and in later life, he claimed at various times to be working on a death ray and an “egeodynamic oscillator”, whose vibrations would be enough to destroy large buildings.
-On Tesla’s death in 1943, the FBI confiscated some of the scientist’s papers, prompting all kinds of speculation about the secret weapons that Tesla may or may not have been working on.
+He claimed to have received signals from outer space, and to be working on an “egeodynamic oscillator”, whose vibrations would be enough to destroy large buildings.
+On Tesla’s death in 1943, the FBI confiscated the scientist’s papers, prompting all kinds of speculation about the secret weapons that Tesla may or may not have been working on.

-Tesla remains the subject of fascination for Croats and Serbs alike (indeed he is one of the few historical figures whose legacy they share), and Tesla-related museum displays in Zagreb, Belgrade and his home village of Smiljan are becoming ever more popular.
+Tesla remains the subject of fascination for Croats and Serbs alike (he is one of the few historical figures whose legacy they share), and Tesla-related museum displays in Zagreb, Belgrade and his home village of Smiljan are becoming ever more popular.